-Furthermore, the incorporation of crop residues is a common practice in paddy soil (Ponnamperuma, 1984; Mandal et al., 2004).
+Furthermore, the incorporation of crop residues is a common practice in paddy soil (Ponnamperuma, 1984).
 It is known that exogenous OC addition can modify the rate of SOC decomposition in upland soils via so-called priming effects.
-Positive priming could for example result from soil microbial growth upon the addition of fresh OC as an energy source, resulting in the co-metabolism of biologically more recalcitrant SOC (Kuzyakov et al., 2000; Blagodatskaya and Kuzyakov, 2008).
-Positive as well as negative priming effects of OC addition on the dissolution of native SOC and on its further mineralisation into CO2 and CH4 have also been reported for flooded paddy soils (Bertora et al., 2018; Conrad et al., 2012; Ye et al., 2015; Ye and Horwath, 2017; Yuan et al., 2014), but again these processes are much less well understood.
+Positive priming could for example result from soil microbial growth upon the addition of fresh OC as energy source, resulting in co-metabolism of biologically more recalcitrant SOC (Kuzyakov et al., 2000; Blagodatskaya and Kuzyakov, 2008).
+Positive as well as negative priming effects of OC addition on dissolution of native SOC and on its further mineralisation into CO2 and

+2017; Yuan et al., 2014), but again these processes are much less well understood.
 Indeed, considering the unique interlinkage between anaerobic microbial activity and redox reactions with mineral soil oxidants, priming mechanisms could be quite different than in upland soils.
-For example, Bertora et al. (2018) and Ye and Horwath (2017) observed that rice straw addition enhances the reductive dissolution of pedogenic Fe, and found indications that this in turn led to a stimulated co-release of OC originating from the Fe-OC complex.
-Pedogenic Fe3+ oxides, hydroxides and oxyhydroxides (hereafter collectively referred to as "Fe oxides"), which are often abundant in tropical soils, are indeed relevant sorbents of SOC owing to their high reactive specific surface area or through complexation (Wagai et al., 2013; Chen et al., 2020; Kaiser and Guggenberger, 2000).
-Dissolution of OC from these minerals following the establishment of anaerobic conditions could thus be a considerable C-releasing process and may take place (i) by desorption due to a pH increase, caused by the consumption of protons during reduction reactions; or (ii) by co-release of sorbed OC along with reductive dissolution of short-range-ordered Fe3+ minerals such as ferrihydrite and goethite (Grybos et al., 2009; Said-Pullicino et al., 2016).
-However, it is still unknown whether such stimulated native SOC dissolution would in turn significantly promote further conversion into CO2 and CH4.
+For example, Bertora et al. (2018) and Ye and Horwath (2017) observed that rice straw addition enhances reductive dissolution of pedogenic Fe, and found indications that this in turn led to a stimulated co-release of OC originating from the Fe-OC complex.
+Fe hydroxides, which are often abundant in tropical soils, are indeed relevant sorbents of SOC owing to their high reactive specific surface area or through complexation (Wagai et al., 2013; Chen et al., 2020; 65 Kaiser and Guggenberger, 2000).
+Dissolution of OC from these minerals following the establishment of anaerobic conditions could thus be a considerable C-releasing process and may take place (i) by desorption due to a pH increase, caused by the consumption of protons during reduction reactions; or (ii) by co-release of sorbed OC along with reductive dissolution of shortrange-ordered Fe3+ minerals such as ferrihydrite and goethite (Grybos et al., 2009; Said-Pullicino et al., 2016).
+However, it is still unknown whether such stimulated native SOC dissolution would in turn significantly promote further conversion into CO2 70 and CH4.
 This would seem plausible as DOC is assumed to be one of the most bioavailable SOC fractions, especially under submerged conditions (Marschner and Kalbitz, 2003; Said-Pullicino et al., 2016).
-The indirect stimulation of SOC mineralisation by OC amendment through enhanced reduction of Fe in paddy soil may furthermore be expected to depend on the water regime, as this overridingly determines the extent of pedogenic Fe reduction and increase in pH.
-Lastly, opposite to the codissolution of Fe and OC, DOC can likewise be adsorbed onto or can co-precipitate with the newly formed Fe^{3+} oxides as soon as the E_h again increases and Fe2+ is reoxidised (Sodano et al., 2017).
-Such C removal pathways might again strongly depend on irrigation management.
+The indirect stimulation of SOC mineralisation by OC amendment through enhanced reduction of Fe in paddy soil may be expected to furthermore depend on the water regime, as this overridingly determines the extent of pedogenic Fe reduction and increase in pH.
+Lastly, opposite to co-dissolution of Fe and OC, DOC can likewise be adsorbed onto or can co-precipitate with the newly formed Fe3+ oxides as soon as the $E_h$ again increases and $Fe^{2+}$ is reoxidised (Sodano et al., 2017).
+Such C removal pathway might again strongly 75 depend on irrigation management.